chiliphrosting/popOS-desktop-freezes-mouse-cursor-still-moves/UFW-BLOCK.md

 # CONCLUSION

+- While initially removing the rogue device from the network resulted in no `*ERROR*`.
+The following day the same `*ERROR*` occurred but much worse, with the `*ERROR*` printing on the main display without being able to type.
+Using __REISUB__ rebooted the PC.

 - `syslog` shows of `[UFW BLOCK]` has not appeared since removing the device (phone) from the network.
 - Unknown whether the device or an app is attempting to connecting to the pc.
 - "Different" `MAC` addresses show up in the `[UFW BLOCK]` over the course of monitoring for several days, could suggest the device is virtualizing the address.
 - Unknown if the `[UFW BLOCK]` is from the brand, model, or different applications.
+- __REMOVING THE ROGUE DEVICE DID NOT RESULT IN PREVENTING THE ISSUE FROM OCCURRING.__

 <!--
 drafted: